Journeys

 If you’re looking for a highly active trip, you’ve come to the right place.

 • Solo travelers rejoice.
-Our Journeys are intended for private groups of 1 (min) to 4 (max) travelers.
-All trips are accompanied by 5 full-time crew members, as well as 5-15 guest crew members (depending on trip duration & itinerary).
+Our Journeys are intended for you, as well as small private groups (if there are more than 4 travelers in your group, please contact us).
+All trips include 5 full-time crew members, as well as 5-15 guest crew members (depending on trip duration & itinerary).

 • Cerrado (Brazilian Savannah); Mata Atlântica (Atlantic Rainforest)